linuxgruven/Glosure/Tutorial.md

 `if` takes either 2 or 3 arguments, it evaluates the first argument, if the result is not `0`, `null`, empty string, empty list or empty map, it evaluates the second statement and return the result.
 Otherwise it returns `null` or evaluate and return the third argument, depending on if there is the third argument.

-`while` is used to loop.
-The syntax for while is like `(while (1) (print 'spam!'))`, `while` takes 2 arguments, it evaluates the first argument, if the result is not `0`, `null`, empty string, empty list or empty map, it evaluates the second, and then evalutates the first again.
+`loop` is used to loop.
+The syntax for loop is like `(loop (print 'spam!')
+1)`, `loop` takes any amount of arguments, it evaluates all argument, if the last argument is not `0`, `null`, empty string, empty list or empty map, it evaluates every argument again.
-It repeats evaluating the first argument, until it is either `0`, `null`, empty string, empty list or empty map.
-When the first argument evaluates to these values, it stops evalutating the second argument, and return the last result of the second.
+It repeats evaluating all its argument, until the last argument is either `0`, `null`, empty string, empty list or empty map.
+When the last argument evaluates to these values, it stops evalutating, and return the last result of the last argument.
+Additionally, `(loop)` without arguments halts the program in a dead loop forever.

 `begin` is used to combine multiple expressions.
 It evaluates them in order, return the last one. `begin` takes any number of arguments.